 He said this year will be the kick off of the robust business with the new charter flight service offered by the company.

-Among the top industries with demand in charter services are mining, energy, construction, materials industry, hotels, and even the business process outsourcing (BPO) sector.
+Among the top industries with a demand for charter services are mining, energy, construction, materials industry, hotels, and even the business process outsourcing (BPO) sector.

 The charter services along with fleet or aircraft management will be the growth drivers for Philjets to double revenue this year.

-Aircraft management, on the other hand, involves providing a one stop shop solution for companies for handling maintenance, operations, and documentations of aircrafts.
+Aircraft management, on the other hand, involves providing a one-stop-shop solution for companies for handling maintenance, operations, and documentation of aircrafts.
 These two services were accounted for up to 40 percent of the total revenue.